michael-milette/moodle-local_contact/README.md

 ## Creating a new form

-### Quick method
+### The Quick and Easy method

-The quickest way to get started by far is to use the [FilterCodes](https://moodle.org/plugins/filter_filtercodes/ Moodle plugin.
+By far, The quickest way to get started is to use the [FilterCodes](https://moodle.org/plugins/filter_filtercodes/ Moodle plugin.
 As of version 1.3.0, it includes several plain text tags that you can easily copy and paste into any Atto editor.
 The {tags} include:

-{formquickquestion} : Adds a "quick question" form to your course.
+* {formquickquestion} : Adds a "quick question" form to your course.
 Form only includes a Subject and Message field.
 Note: User must be logged in or the form will not be displayed.

-{formcontactus} : Adds a "Contact Us" form to your site (example: in a page).
+* {formcontactus} : Adds a "Contact Us" form to your site (example: in a page).
 Form includes Name, Email address, Subject and Message fields.

-{formcourserequest} : Adds a "Course Request" form to your site (example: in a page).
+* {formcourserequest} : Adds a "Course Request" form to your site (example: in a page).
 Unlike Moodle's request-a-course feature where you can request to create your own course, this tag allows users to request that a course they are interested in be created.
 Could also be used to request to take a course.
 Form includes Name, Email address, Course name, Course Description.

-{formsupport} : Adds a "Support Request" form to your site (example: in a page).
+* {formsupport} : Adds a "Support Request" form to your site (example: in a page).
 Form includes Name, Email address, pre-determined Subject, specific Subject, URL and Message fields.

-{formcheckin} : Adds a "I'm here!" button to your to your course.
+* {formcheckin} : Adds a "I'm here!" button to your to your course.
 Form does not include any other fields.
 Note: User must be logged in or the button will not be displayed.

 ### Custom method